RavensbourneWebMedia/Web-Design-principles/sessions/01/README.md

 # Workshop

+Let's get started with a couple of tools that are widely used in the industry.

 ### GitHub

 Check out [this handy guide](https://github.com/RavensbourneWebMedia/Guides/blob/master/how-to-git.md) on *what* Git is, *how* it works and *why* you should use it.